 Who gets leave loading?

 Leave loading is a legal entitlement in some industry awards.
 An award is a legal document setting out minimum rates of pay and employment conditions for a particular industry.
-According to Fair Work Australia, there are 122 different awards in effect which cover most of Australia’s working population.
+According to Fair Work Australia, there are more than 100 different awards across Australia.

-Some examples of industries whose awards include leave loading include: building and construction, trades, manufacturing, hospitality, hair and beauty and real estate.
-To find out which award covers your occupation and to see if you’re entitled to leave loading, go to the Fair Work Ombudsman website.
+Some examples of industries with selected awards featuring leave loading include: building and construction, manufacturing, hospitality, hair and beauty and real estate.
+The Fair Work Ombudsman website includes advice about which awards cover different jobs, and eligibility for leave loading entitlements.

 If your award, enterprise agreement or contract does not state that leave loading must be paid, check your employment contract to see if it is included, or speak with your employer for more details.
 Generally speaking, if your job is covered by an award or enterprise agreement that entitles you to leave loading, you won’t lose this entitlement simply by signing an employment contract.